How to Fix a Shower Floor Slope

 This post describes how to fix a shower floor slope without having to rip everything out to start over from scratch.
 If the shower is properly waterproofed, then it can be possible to carefully re-tile just the shower floor to eliminate dead spots that don’t drain properly.
+I’ve got several other posts that describe how to safely retile right on top of existing shower floor tile.
+This post describes when and how you can safely remove the existing shower floor tile.

 Badly done shower floor tile is a real drag.
 These folks spent a lot of cash to convert a half bath on slab foundation to a full bath.
 Fifteen grand and a couple months of headache, but at least they had a cool retro 1940s -style full bath at the end.
 Technically.